phoenixr-codes/mcstructure/README.md

 save these as ``.mcstructure`` files and for example use them in behavior packs.

-You may aswell read them to identify blocks and and entities that were saved with a Structure
+You may as well read them to identify blocks and and entities that were saved with a Structure
 Block in-game.